chengzhengqian/czq-comint.el/README.md

   - `elisp` evaluates the body in a temporary buffer, optionally echoing results when `results="true"`.
   - `omit` discards the tag entirely.
+- Prompt-based directory tracking that mirrors the shell’s `pwd` and exposes `czq-comint-dirtrack-display-current-directory` for quick inspection.
+- Completion backend seeded from both a customizable command list and the shell process’ live `$PATH`; refresh interactively with `czq-comint-completion-refresh-from-process`.
 - Debug logging via `czq-comint-debug` to trace handler resolution.
 - Buffer-aware startup commands through `czq-comint-command-alist`.
 - Helper script `scripts/czq-comint-emit-tag.sh` to emit sample tags for manual